How to Set Up a Fraud Alert on Your Credit Report

 What Is a Fraud Alert?

-According to the Experian credit reporting agency, “A fraud alert is a free notification you can add to your credit report, instructing anyone receiving a credit application in your name to verify your identity before processing the application.”3 Alerts remain on your credit report for one year unless you request an early termination.2 And you can request another alert when the year expires.2
+According to the Experian credit reporting agency, a fraud alert “informs potential creditors that your sensitive information may be compromised, and instructs them to take additional steps to verify your identity before they extend credit in your name.”3 Alerts remain on your credit report for one year unless you request an early termination.
+And you can request another alert when the year expires.2

 Having a fraud alert in place means businesses such as credit card issuers, potential employers, landlords, insurance companies, and rental car companies must contact you to confirm your identity before extending credit.